Ontotext-AD/graphdb-helm/UPGRADE.md

    - Request a change in volume capacity by editing your PVC's `spec.resources.requests.storage`
    - Verify the change has taken effect with `get pvc <pvc-name> -o yaml` and checking the `status.capacity` field.

 7. Scale down the selected worker.
-In the official GraphDB every worker has its own statefulset.
+In the official GraphDB chart, every worker has its own statefulset.
    List all the stateful sets to find the name of the worker you want to scale down:
    ```bash
    kubectl get statefulsets